Life Insurance and Cancer

 If you’ve had cancer in the past, the insurer may look to exclude cancer from the list of illnesses you can claim for.
 This may be a full body cancer exclusion or a specific exclusion for the type of cancer you’ve already suffered from.

-The terms you’re offered will depend on the insurer, so it pays to have an expert fighting your corner to be sure you’re getting the fairest terms possible given your medical history.
+The terms you’re offered will depend on the insurer, so it pays to have a specialist fighting your corner to be sure you’re getting the fairest terms possible given your medical history.

 If you took out Life Insurance before being diagnosed with cancer, the policy remains valid.